grimuri/tempGameGather/README.md

 # GameGather

 ## Description
-GameGather is a web application that helps users manage their board game collection, organize gaming sessions, and connect with other board game enthusiasts.
+GameGather is a web application that helps users manage their board game collection, organize gaming session, and connect with other board game enthusiasts.
 The application provides a user-friendly interface for managing game libraries and scheduling gaming events.

 ## Features